 Note that offenders need to renew their driver’s license annually.
 And out-of-state offenders must abide by Nevada’s registration requirements while in Nevada.6

-It is a felony not to register as a sex offender as required.
+It is a felony not to register as a sex offender as required at the local law enforcement agency.
 The penalty depends on whether the person has previous convictions of failing to register:

 |Failure to Register as a Sex Offender in Nevada||Penalties|